captbaritone/webamp/README.md

 2. `./demo`: The code for the demo site which lives at [webamp.org](https://webamp.org).
 This includes the Milkdrop integration
 3. `./examples`: A few small examples showing how to use the NPM module
 4. `./experiments`: A few small projects that are either related to Webamp, or may some day be a part of Webamp

-## Use Webamp in your own project

-Its possible to use Webamp as a media player on your own website.
-In fact, the [Internet Archive](https://archive.org/) offers it as an optional player for all of their archived audio tracks.
-[Read more](https://blog.archive.org/2018/10/02/dont-click-on-the-llama/).

-For examples of how to add Webamp to your projects, check out out [`examples/` directory](./examples).

-See the [usage documentation](./docs/usage.md) for more detailed information.

 ## Development